EXERCISE AND SPORT SCIENCE (ESS)

 Strength Training Techniques and Programs

-The course is designed to aid in gaining knowledge and understanding of the importance and principles of strength training and conditioning as well as various types of equipment available.
-The course will also emphasize various methods of strength development and students will be taught to design and individualize a strength training program.
-Prerequisites: ESS 302 and 303.
-Recommended: ESS 100 weight training.
+This course is designed to provide the student with a working knowledge of proper lifting and spotting technique, an understanding of the various types of equipment and modes of strength training, basic program design and programming for special populations, and weight training for competition.
+Students will be taught to design and individualize a strength training program.
+Prerequisites: ESS 205 and 206.
+ESS 100 Strength Training recommended.

 ESS 378 Cr.
 3